 Foreign-born adults—individuals 18 years or older—must have a green card before applying for citizenship.
 The Alcorn Immigration Law team can help.

-An active member or veteran of the U.S. Army, Navy, Marine Corp, Air Force, Coast Guard, or National Guard may be eligible for expedited or overseas naturalization.
+An active member or veteran of the U.S. armed forces may be eligible for expedited or overseas naturalization.
 Many military installations have a designated liaison U.S. Citizenship and Immigration Services (USCIS).

 In most cases, once an adult becomes a U.S. citizen, her/his children under the age of 18 who were born outside the U.S. also become U.S. citizens—and are eligible for a Certificate of Citizenship.